MRes and PhD research programme in Economics

 Students are admitted first into a 2-year programme of coursework consisting of core courses in Microeconomics, Macroeconomics and Econometrics, followed by elective field courses, which leads to the MRes degree.

-Candidates who complete the MRes at a sufficiently high level are automatically admitted into the 3-year PhD programme of supervised independent research.
+Candidates who complete the MRes at a sufficiently high level can be admitted into the 3-year PhD programme of supervised independent research.

 The Adam Smith Business School has a large group of research-active economists whose interests span a wide range of fields, allowing the school to offer supervision across most areas of economics and finance.
 The Economics group runs four seminar series and regularly hosts workshops and conferences.